-The Company's notes receivable balance consists of loans to buyers of charged-off and nonperforming receivable portfolios, which resulted in a total balance of approximately \$17.5 million, net of unamortized deferred fees and costs on originated loans and the allowance for credit losses as of December 31, 2023.
-The activity during 2023 includes the additional investment in notes receivable net of transfers to partners of approximately \$21.0 million, principal payments made by borrowers of approximately \$11.9 million, adjustments to the deferred fees and costs balance of approximately \$0.1 million, and the allowance for credit losses totaling approximately \$0.7 million.
+As of December 31, 2024 and 2023, the Company's outstanding notes receivable balance related to loans to buyers of charged-off and nonperforming receivable portfolios, net of unamortized deferred fees and costs on originated loans and adjusted for the allowance for credit losses, was \$9.6 million and \$17.5 million, respectively.
+The activity during 2024 includes the additional investment in notes receivable of approximately \$5.0 million, which was offset by principal payments made by borrowers of approximately \$10.8 million and noncash transfer of notes receivable to equity method investments of approximately \$2.5 million.